r-pufky/digikam/README.md

 See [jlesage/baseimage-gui][5t] for additional documentation.

 ## Reverse Proxy Setup
-digiKam should be operated behing a reverse proxy to isolate access to the container.
-The following reverse proxy example assumes that you have a digiKam sub-domain setup.
+digiKam should be operated behind a reverse proxy to isolate access to the container.
+The following reverse proxy example assumes that you have a digiKam sub-domain setup for nginx.

 ```nginx
 server {